Chandler's disease: Traumatic

 Trauma can be classified as a fracture or dislocation of the FH.
 This can lead to damage to the extraosseous or outer bone blood supply.
 This is especially prevalent to fractures in the junction between the FH and the neck of the femur called the sub capital region.
 Trauma at the sub capital region interrupts the connection or anastomosis between the outer blood vessels on the end of the bone or lateral epiphyseal vessels causing poor blood flow to the FH.
 Lastly, direct irradiation, chemotherapy, or oxidative stress may lead to cellular malfunction ultimately leading to cellular death.

 Diagnosis

-As of right now ANFH can only be diagnosed by MRI of the hip and X-rays of the hip specifically in the anteroposterior and frog-leg lateral poses.
+ANFH can only be diagnosed by MRI of the hip and X-rays of the hip specifically in the anteroposterior and frog-leg lateral poses.
 Along with these scans an additional bone scan needs to be done which allows doctors to see the activities of bone cells in a body.
 Once the images that the physician want are obtained, they are then measured through two systematic reviews.